 In order to choose the best herbs for a hair growth oil, it helps to understand some of the mechanics of what contributes to hair loss.
 In this case we’re going to look specifically at 5-alpha reductase, DHT and keratinocytes (source).

-- DHT is more potent and is said to be one of the underlying causes of hair loss in men and women.
+- DHT is more potent than testosterone and it is said to be one of the underlying causes of hair loss in men and women.

 - Using herbs that inhibit 5-alpha reductase can help prevent the cascade of events that lead to hair loss.